 Sadly, injury to the brachial plexus is fairly common during the birthing process, with about 2 children in every 1000 suffering from a birth-related brachial plexus injury.
 While not all these injuries result in long-term conditions, each year more babies suffer from brachial plexus injuries than from Down’s Syndrome or muscular dystrophy.

-A properly trained obstetrician will identify shoulder dystocia risks and take steps to avoid birth injury during delivery.
-Increased risk factors include:
+Beforehand, a properly trained obstetrician will identify shoulder dystocia risks and take steps to avoid birth injury during delivery.

 1. High birth-weight babies ( >8lbs 14oz)

 4. Short Maternal Stature